There’s a story Dr. Sheldon Cheskes likes to tell:

-And now you see these findings all over the 2015 Guidelines for CPR and Emergency Care (launched by the Heart and Stroke Foundation in October 2015) – terms such as compression rate, compression depth, minimize interruptions, chest recoil.
+And now you see these findings all over the 2015 Guidelines for CPR and Emergency Care (launched by Heart &Stroke in October 2015) – terms such as compression rate, compression depth, minimize interruptions, chest recoil.
 These are all finer nuances of high quality CPR.
-And without Heart and Stroke funding we wouldn’t have been able to do the research that we performed in CPR quality.
+And without Heart & Stroke funding we wouldn’t have been able to do the research that we performed in CPR quality.

 Is there one CPR message you’d like Canadians to remember?

 Doing something is better than doing nothing at all.